sailepradh/Biohackathon_Nepal/Teaching.md

 * Small subset of data and then real one in cluster
 * Works on files (rather than for streams, reading/ writing from database)
 * Specially with next-generation sequencing data which is computational expensive operations on large files
-* WMS are tools for reproducbible
+* WMS are tools for reproducbible workflow

+* Example MRSA workflow
+* Snakemake example